Hi, I’m Martin.

 A love of problem-solving and a logical mind will certainly help you, but in order to stay motivated and to keep on learning you’ve got to be enjoying yourself, because it’s not easy.

 In my opinion, HTML is definitely the place to start for beginners learning to code.
 The reason?
-You can see it directly in your browser, so you can see the output of what you’re doing straight away, which is a very rewarding experienced.
+You can see it directly in your browser, so you can see the output of what you’re doing straight away, which is a very rewarding experience.
 This is the very definition of outcome-based-learning, and what we value so much here at CF.

-Once you’ve practiced with a little bit of HTML you will realise quite quickly that you’ll need to learn to code CSS to style it; this means using colours, fonts, choosing the placement of icons on the page and so on.
-If you don’t have CSS your webpage will look very dull with the default HTML styling, so CSS is always the next step.
+Not long after you’ve started learning how to code HTML, you will realise quite quickly that you’ll need to use CSS to style it; this means using colours, fonts, choosing the placement of icons on the page and so on.
+If you don’t have CSS, your webpage will look very dull with the default HTML styling, so CSS is always the next step.